dullroar/ten-steps-to-linux-survival/Step07.md

 ## sudo Make Me a Sandwich{.unnumbered}

 It may not be the best place to discuss it, but we've finally come to a point where your normal user account may not have access to these tools.
 On many systems network commands are considered "system" or privileged commands and are restricted.

 One way to run restricted commands is to log in as a "elevated" or privileged user, such as `root`.
-But this is frowned on, and many distros today rely on the [`sudo`](http://linux.die.net/man/8/sudo)\drcmd{sudo} command to act as a way for a normal user to signal they want to escalate their privileges temporarily (presuming they are allowed to do so, which is usually indicated by being a member of the `sudo` group or similar.
+But this is frowned on, and many distros today rely on the [`sudo`](http://linux.die.net/man/8/sudo)
+\drcmd{sudo} command to act as a way for a normal user to signal they want to escalate their privileges temporarily, presuming they are allowed to do so, which is usually indicated by being a member of the `sudo` group or similar.

-In a sense, `sudo` is similar to Windows User Access Control (UAC, or "Are you sure?") prompts.
-They ensure a human is in control, in the case of `sudo` by prompting for the user's password (if multiple commands are invoked by `sudo` within a short time period, you will not be reprompted for a password each time, unlike UAC).
+In a sense, `sudo` is similar to Windows User Access Control (UAC) prompts.
+They ensure a human is in control, in the case of `sudo` by prompting for the user's password.
+If multiple commands are invoked by `sudo` within a short time period, you will not be reprompted for a password each time, (unlike UAC).

 Here is a really common example on Debian-based systems: